subjectivitylab/coding-challenge/challenges.md

 1.8 Add format!
 Make the instructions appear in black font, text center-aligned, on a white background.
 Make the button dark blue (with the exact rgb values (0, 140, 186)), with white text and somewhat large.
 The experiment's background color should the HEX color 7F7F7F.

+1.9 Substitute the squares with pictures.
+Instead of a white square, the new target should be a picture of a puppy.
+The green and red distractors should now be pictures of a kitten and a baby bear.
+Make sure the images are still 100x100px and that they are not distorted (i.e. they shouldn't look squeezed or stretched).
+Change the instructions accordingly.

 ### Challenge 2: Coming soon!